openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential_response}

 A successful Batch Credential Response MUST contain all the requested Credentials.
-The Batch Credential Response MUST be sent as a JSON-encoded object using the `application/json` media type.
+The Batch Credential Response MUST be sent as a JSON object using the `application/json` media type.

 The following claims are used in the Batch Credential Response:

 * `credential_responses`: REQUIRED.
-Array that contains Credential Response objects as defined in (#credential_request) and/or Deferred Credential Response objects as defined in (#deferred-credential_request).
+Array that contains Credential Response objects, as defined in (#credential_request), and/or Deferred Credential Response objects, as defined in (#deferred-credential_request).
 Every entry of the array corresponds to the Credential Request object at the same array index in the `credential_requests` parameter of the Batch Credential Request.
 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).